Last Updated on: 12th September 2023, 01:45 pm

 Best stick clips

-The stick clip market has changed a lot in the last few years.
+The clip device market has changed a lot in the last few years.
 What used to be something you had to create yourself has blossomed into a collection of brands creating some high quality products.
-Here is around up of the best ones out there.
+Here is around up of the best stick clips out there.

 The Skyhook is the best stick clip out in my opinion.
 It’s sturdy, very extendable, and the most user friendly model out there.
 While every model is fairly simple once you know you to use it, this one is intuitive enough that first time climbers shouldn’t struggle to figure it out.
 I’ve had mine for two years and slowly watched all my climbing partners buy their own.
 Unfortunately, they are hot items that go fast, so if they are in stock, snag one.